alvations/NTU-MC/README.md

 Nanyang Technological University - Multilingual Corpus (STB subcorpora)

 This repository is the legacy data from the STB subcorpora of the NTU-MC project.
+New editions of NTU-MC are maintained by [NTU Computational Linguistics Lab](http://compling.hss.ntu.edu.sg/index.html)